MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomgitptr-class.md

 #### <a name="parameters"></a>Parametri
  `T`
- Il tipo del puntatore a interfaccia a essere archiviati nella tabella GIT.
+ Il tipo del puntatore a interfaccia da archiviare in GIT.

 ## <a name="members"></a>Membri